ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    - Select a **Server** and choose **New** as the repository type
    - Select a **Owner** and provide **openshiftapp** as the repository name
    - Leave the checkboxes checked and Click **Create Integration**
 1. Click on **Git** tile under CODE to open your Git repository in a browser.
+Copy the link to a clipboard for future reference.
 1. Copy the SSH key(e.g., id_rsa.pub) by running the below command on a terminal
     ```sh
      pbcopy < ~/.ssh/id_rsa.pub